Categories

 “Economic indicators are dropping from the heavy lifting the Fed did last year, and there’s bound to be stock market volatility.
 If we enter a recession, policymakers could look to rate cuts, which could help boost returns for core bond funds,” Hoag notes.

-David Hoag is a fixed income portfolio manager with 36 years of investment experience (as of 12/31/2023).
+David Hoag is a fixed income portfolio manager with 36 years of investment industry experience (as of 12/31/2023).
 He holds an MBA from the University of Chicago and a bachelor's degree from Wheaton College.

-Timothy Ng is a fixed income portfolio manager with 18 years of industry experience (as of 12/31/2023).
-As a fixed income investment analyst, he covers U.S. Treasuries, TIPS and interest rate swaps.
-He holds a bachelor's degree in computer science from the University of Waterloo, Ontario.
+Timothy Ng is a fixed income portfolio manager with 17 years of investment industry experience (as of 12/31/2023).
+He holds a bachelor's degree with honors in computer science from the University of Waterloo, Ontario.

 Bloomberg U.S. Aggregate Index represents the U.S. investment-grade fixed-rate bond market.